akoinesjr/find_store/README.md

 Feel free to do this in whatever language you would like, and focus on the problem itself; the way data gets input into the program is not important.
 Command line, GUI application, or even editing an obvious variable at the top of a file.
 Whatever.
 As long as it's reasonably easy for me to run your code and there are clear instructions for doing so.

 You might need to use external APIs or services to get a working solution.
 That's fine.
 Also fine to make it work entirely offline.
-To the extent you need any algorithms, I'm obviously not expecting you to reinvent anything from scratch, so use Google judiciously, as well as any libraries you find.
+To the extent you need any algorithms, I'm not expecting you to reinvent anything from scratch, so use Google judiciously, as well as any libraries you find.

-If you do add cool polish or go above an beyond in some way, feel free, but *by far the most important thing is delivering working software that solves the problem of finding the closest location of this store*.
+You can add polish if you'd like, but remember that software is about tradeoffs and *by far the most important thing is delivering working, practical software that solves the problem of finding the closest store location*.
+The goal is not to take up a bunch of your time, but see you solve a problem that looks very much like the type of work we do all the time.

-I know which one is closest to my house, and the first thing I'll do is verify that it returns the address I expect.

-I'm hoping this will take well under 2 hours; I did it in a language I know well and (with about 12 tabs open and tons of google searching) got a rough implementation working very quickly.

-There are a ton of different ways to do this -- be creative!
+There are a ton of different ways to skin this cat -- be smart, be practical, thanks, and good luck!